Ankushpine/Product-Transaction-Backend/README.md

 - Run `npm i` to install required dependencies.
 - Run `npm start` to start the app.
 - The app will be live on [http://localhost:5000](http://localhost:5000).
+- Create a MongoDB database URL to connect the app with the server.